MiladMrz/Easy-installation-of-Ta-Lib-in-Python/README.md

 If you cannot directly use the `$ pip install TA-Lib` you can use "whl" file installation

-  - Installation file can be downloaded from: https://www.lfd.uci.edu/~gohlke/pythonlibs/#ta-lib
+  - The installation file can be downloaded from: https://www.lfd.uci.edu/~gohlke/pythonlibs/#ta-lib
-  - After downloading make sure to place the file in same path as your terminal indicates
+  - After downloading make sure to place the file in the same path as your terminal indicates
   - Now use the pip install command with the file name of the downloaded file. (for exp: “TA_Lib-0.4.18-cp38-cp38-win32.whl”) The command would be `pip install TA_Lib-0.4.18-cp38-cp38-win32.whl`